• Home

 • Organisational identity alignment

-Each engagement applies structured coherence indices to diagnose systemic strain and restore sustainable organisational performance.
+Each deployment framework applies structured coherence indices to diagnose systemic strain, assess governance conditions, and strengthen sustainable long-term organisational performance.

 This work is intentionally selective.